 In a masterful stroke of irony, within days of me sharing my solution for NPS RADIUS with AADJ devices, itself made necessary because Microsoft doesn’t consider the needs of their cloud-first customers, they made a major change to how certificates work in Active Directory in KB5014754 without considering the needs of their cloud-first customers.
 This change breaks the mechanism my solution relies on to operate and while there is a workaround, it is only viable until the change kicks in.
-This date was initially set for Feb 2023 and later delayed to “November 14, 2023 or later”.
+This date was initially set for Feb 2023 and later delayed to “November 14, 2023 or later” and now set at Feb 2025 (they’ve changed it so many times they’ve added an ‘updates’ section at the top).
 I’ll break down why this is, discuss the inconsistencies with Microsoft’s approach and where this leaves us now.

 Since NPS only looks at on-prem AD computer objects for authentication, how do we allow it to authenticate an Azure AD-joined (AADJ) device? – This was the original problem I set out to solve; the solution I posted previously involves creating a ‘ghost’ on-prem AD computer object that contains enough details to allow a match.
 The elegant part (conceived by @blurn) is that the certificate mapping between the on-prem AD object and the AzureAD device only relies on the I (issuer) and CN (common name) fields.
 The CN in our case is the AzureAD device ID which is unique and immutable, thus the mapping can be set once and any certificates issued to that device will match.
 This is important since we need to provide for expiry and renewal of certificates as time goes by without imposing the burden of having to update the on-prem AD object each time.

 If it ain’t broke…